Union of Democratic Forces for Unity

-Union of Democratic Forces for Unity (Union des Forces Démocratiques pour le Rassemblement, UFDR) was a rebel group which fought against the government in the Central African Republic Bush War.
-The Central African Republic has accused the UFDR of being backed by the government of Sudan.
+Union of Democratic Forces for Unity (Union des Forces Démocratiques pour le Rassemblement, UFDR) was a rebel group which fought against the government in the 2004–2007 civil war in that country, known as the Central African Republic Bush War.
+The Central African Republic has accused the government of Sudan of backing the UFDR.

 On April 13, 2007, a peace agreement between the government and the UFDR was signed in Birao.
 The agreement provides for an amnesty for the UFDR, its recognition as a political party, and the eventual integration of its fighters into the army.